replit/extensions/contributing.md

 ## Developer Guide

-1. [Import this repository](https://replit.com/github/replit/extensions) on Replit.
+1. Import [this repository](https://replit.com/github/replit/extensions) onto Replit.
 Make sure you select Typescript as the language.
+If you make your own fork to create a Pull Request, import that onto Replit instead.
 2. Install packages by running `npm install` in the shell
 3. Run `git reset --hard origin/main` in the shell
 4. Run the Repl